 Visitors age of 12 or older may be allowed to visit.

 There are compassionate care exceptions for certain patients which include:

 - Neonatal Intensive Care Unit (NICU) patients may have one birth parent plus one significant other who must remain in the room for the duration of the visit.

-- Behavioral Health areas (C2, C3, B3) will have two visitors per patient between the hours of 6 PM and 8 PM.
+- Behavioral Health areas of Ellis Hospital (Units C2, C3, B3) will allow one visitor per patient between the hours of 6 PM and 8 PM.

-- Patients with disruptive behavior, in which a family member is key to their care, may have two visitors.
+- Patients with disruptive behavior, in which a family member is key to their care, may have one visitor..

 - Patients who need a caretaker to be trained for a skill in preparation of home care will be permitted a visitor for a limited education session only.

-- Persons with a stated or observed disability, including but not limited to physical impairment, sensory impairment, cognitive impairment, and or intellectual impairment mental illness are permitted one visitor to assist them during their visit at all times.
+- Persons with a stated or observed disability, including but not limited to physical impairment, sensory impairment, cognitive impairment, and/or intellectual impairment or mental illness are permitted one visitor to assist them during their visit at all times.

 - Pediatric/adolescent surgical patients may have up to two parents present for the same timeframes mentioned.